 Who's it for?

-It's only for those with heat pumps or biomass boilers that burn wood pellets (not biomass pellet stoves or any other biomass boilers).
+It's only for those with heat pumps or with biomass boilers that are designed and installed to only burn wood pellets (not biomass pellet stoves or any other biomass boilers).

-How much extra would the applicant get?
+How much extra payment would the applicant get?

 How to find out more

 To find out what your customer will require of you, have a look at our Essential Guide to Optional Monitoring.